 A microgrid operates while connected to the central power grid.
 However, it can work on its own during power outages.
-Conduct load bank testing of all microgrid components to ensure the highest level of performance and reliability.
+Conduct load bank testing of all microgrid components to ensure the highest level of performance and adherence to IEEE 1547 standards.

 Components of a Microgrid

 Distributed generators, batteries, and renewable resources like solar panels and wind turbines typically are components of a microgrid.
 In addition to these power generation sources, microgrids include local loads, electrical switching gear, and possibly inverters and energy storage.

 Local generation and storage assets may or may not be coupled with energy storage for controlled release of power to the islanded network.
 Also, a microgrid offers a dedicated and resilient distribution network that controls the external EPS connection.
 It provides protection from unsafe voltage, frequency, and current fluctuations within the islanded network.

 Through a control system that complies with IEEE 1547 revision of interconnection standard for intentional islanding requirements, a microgrid seamlessly connects and disconnects to the area EPS.
 The control system helps balance load and coordinates generation resources within the islanded network.
 It can also maintain sensory communications with the external EPS.
 It reacts to EPS conditions, meets interconnection requirements, and determines when to reconnect safely.

 Why Conduct Load Bank Testing of Microgrid Components